darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/import.md

 keep this window open
 : Keep the window open after the import is complete, allowing multiple imports but with different naming options.

-Most of these options are can also be set in [preferences > import](../../../../preferences-settings/import.md).
+Most of these options can also be set in [preferences > import](../../../../preferences-settings/import.md).
 See this section for more information about the available variables.

 ## copy & import from camera